yeun/open-color/README.md

 # Open color

-Open color is a color scheme for UI design.
+Open color is a [open-source](https://en.wikipedia.org/wiki/Open-source_software) color scheme for UI design.
 You can use it for font, background, border, etc. It contains a gray and twelve colors.
-Open color is provided as CSS, SCSS, LESS, Stylus, Adobe library, Photoshop/Illustrator swatches and Sketch palette.
+Open Color aims at providing color scheme optimized for UI.

+## Goals

+- All colors shall have adequate use
+- Provide general color for UI design
+- All colors will be beautiful in itself and harmonious
+- At the same brightness level, the perceived brightness will be constant
+- All colors will not look exactly the same in deuteranopia and protanopia mode

 **Note**